-In charge of the kitchen is Marco Ciccotelli, a young chef who has built his following by focussing his attention on giving each dish an authentic taste, combined with a keen eye for aesthetics His cuisine is inspired by care and respect for the ingredients, which motivate his research and great interest in cooking techniques.
+To run the kitchen of the San Baylon Restaurant is Marco Ciccotelli, a young and talented Chef who has built the kitchen brigade by conveying his attention to the authentic taste of each dish combined with a keen aesthetic sensibility.
+His cuisine is inspired by care and respect for the ingredient, which motivates great research and interest in cooking techniques.

-Taste and amazement at the end of the meal, before the curious eyes of the diners.
-The dessert menu, designed together with Chef Giuseppe Solfrizzi, patron of Le Levain, and created by Chef Giuliano Marzullo, is the perfect end to an unforgettable gastronomic experience.
-A work focused on the celebration of traditional Italian pastry.
+San Baylon's dessert menu, conceived together with Chef Giuseppe Solfrizzi, patron of Le Levain, is the perfect fulfillment of an unforgettable gastronomic experience.
+A work focused on the exaltation of traditional Italian bakery